-The instructor shall notify the student of a decision, any sanction(s) imposed, and the student’s right to appeal that decision, in writing.
-This Decision Letter shall be sent to the student via email to the student’s UB IT address, with a copy to the Academic Integrity Office.
-The student, the department chair, School/College dean’s office, and the Academic Integrity Office must be notified of the instructor’s decision within 10 academic days* of the date of the consultation meeting.
-It is the instructor’s responsibility to report the sanction, regardless of severity, to the Academic Integrity Office.
+Within 10 academic days** of the consultative resolution meeting, the instructor* shall notify the student of a decision, any sanction(s) imposed, and the student’s right to appeal that decision, in writing.
+This Decision Letter shall be sent to the student via email to the student’s UB IT address, with copies to the Academic Integrity Office, the department chair, and the School/College dean’s office.
+It is the instructor’s* responsibility to report the sanction, regardless of severity, to the Academic Integrity Office.
 A copy of the Instructor’s Decision Letter will be retained in a confidential file in the Academic Integrity Office.
 The student shall have access to their own confidential file.

 Upon request and with the student’s permission Academic Integrity violations and sanctions may be reported by the Academic Integrity Office to an authorized body.

-Remediation A record of all but the most severe infractions will be removed from an undergraduate student’s record in the Academic Integrity Office upon completion of UB’s Academic Integrity remediation assignment prior to graduation.
-Students who do not complete the assignment, will have the confidential record maintained in the Academic Integrity Office which shall be reported upon authorized requests for student disciplinary records.
+A record of all but the most severe infractions can be cleared from an undergraduate student’s record in the Academic Integrity Office upon completion of UB’s Academic Integrity remediation assignment.
+Designed as an educational intervention to prevent repeated infractions, students must sign up for and complete the assignment within the time period specified by the Office of Academic Integrity and prior to graduation.
+Students who do not complete the assignment will have the confidential record maintained in the Academic Integrity Office which shall be reported upon authorized requests for student disciplinary records.

 If the course instructor* believes that the infraction is serious enough to merit a waiver of the remediation process, the instructor* will indicate that judgment when reporting the infraction to the Academic Integrity Office.
 Such a judgment will trigger automatic review by the Adjudication Committee.

-The student may appeal the instructor’s findings.
-The student’s request for an appeal must be submitted in writing to the Academic Integrity Office within 10 academic days* after the instructor has notified the student of his or her decision.
-In the letter of appeal the student articulates if they are appealing the original judgement of academic dishonesty, the resulting sanction(s)/recommended sanction(s), or both.
+The student may appeal the instructor’s* findings.
+The student’s request for an appeal must be submitted in writing to the Academic Integrity Office within 10 academic days** after the instructor has notified the student of his or her decision.
+In the appeal the student articulates if they are appealing the original judgment of academic dishonesty, the resulting sanction(s)/recommended sanction(s), or both.

-In cases where the student seeks to appeal an instructor decision, the student and instructor shall each provide a written statement of evidence supporting his or her position, any relevant documentation, and the names of potential witnesses to the Academic Integrity Office (hereafter referred to as the Office).
+In cases where the student seeks to appeal an instructor* decision, the student and instructor* shall each provide evidence supporting his or her position, any relevant documentation, and the names of potential witnesses to the Academic Integrity Office (hereafter referred to as the Office).
 The Office will review all case materials.